temptgithub/myReactGameApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is a TIC TAC TOE GAME APP built using : Node.js, Express, React, Javascript, CSS This game can be accessed by clicking : https://tttreactapp.herokuapp.com/
+This is a TIC TAC TOE GAME APP built using : Node.js, Express, React, Javascript, CSS.<br>
+You can execute this game app by clicking : https://tttreactapp.herokuapp.com/

 ## Available Scripts